lvmgeo/GISPython/README.md

 	Module = MainModule()
 	Module.DoJob()
 ```
+Parameter file or object (e.g. SysGISParams.py) is important, because _geopythoncore_ relies of several parameters to be present to function successfully:

+* OutDir - directory for storing script output log files `OutDir = r'C:\GIS\Log\Outlog\' `
+* OutDirArh - directory for storing script output log file archive (all non active files) `OutDirArh = r'C:\GIS\Log\Outlog\Archive\' `
+* ErrorLogDir - directory for storing script error log files `ErrorLogDir = r'C:\GIS\Log\ErrorLog\' `(*Important!
+This directory can be monitored for non empty files.
+If this directory has a file that is non empty - this indicates that a scrypt has failed*)
+* ErrorLogDirArh - directory for storing script error log files `ErrorLogDirArh = r'C:\GIS\Log\ErrorLog\Archive' `
+* TmpFolder - Temp folder `TmpFolder = r'C:\GIS\tmp'`
+* encodingPrimary - encoding of Windows schell `encodingPrimary = 'cp775' `
+* encodingSecondary - encoding of Windows unicode language used `encodingSecondary = 'cp1257' `

 >It is recommended to define additional script parameters in SysGISParams.py file, to keep the main code clean.
+Our approach is to define all the parameters that define current system environment be kept in this one file.
+In case of moving environment (e.g. test system and production system) this one file has the specific connections and can be easily modified without changing the scripts.

 ### Recommendations
 Set up the variables at the beggining of the main function, to shorten the main code

 ```python
 Tool = self.Tool